khaledfathi/khaledfathi/README.md

 **khaledfathi/khaledfathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on Flutter App
+- 🔭 I’m currently working on Mobile App
 - 🌱 I’m currently learning Kotlin and other things releated
 - 👯 I’m looking to collaborate on Mobile App
 <!--
 - 🤔I’m looking for help with ...